HeinoPortfolio/Python/README.md

 * Examples of Pandas and other libraries that can be used to visualize and analyze data.
 For example numpy and Seaborn.
 7. ### Projects -
  * Simple Projects that utilize some of the above concepts.
+8. ### Titanic Project
+* Titanic Project that utilized various concepts learned in a data analysis class.